Project type: Enterprise Application // Employer: Discovery Education

 • Surface high-value, standards-aligned content

-• Build flexible design foundations for future personalization and discovery
+• Create flexible foundations for personalization and future discovery

 MY ROLE

-• Lead discovery and define teacher search behaviors
+• Led discovery to understand teacher search behaviors

-• Map end-to-end “Search by Standards” and “Filter by Standards” flows
+• Mapped “Search by Standards” and “Filter by Standards” workflows

-• Collaborate on improved tagging and metadata structure
+• Collaborated on improved tagging and metadata structure

 DESIGN APPROACH